davidwinalda/wildayui/README.md

 # Wilday UI

 Wilday UI is a simple, customizable UI component library for Ruby on Rails projects.
-It includes ready-to-use components such as buttons with customizable styles, sizes, and radii, making it easy to create beautiful, consistent UI elements.
+It includes ready-to-use components such as buttons with customizable styles, sizes, and radius, making it easy to create beautiful, consistent UI elements.

 ---

 ## Features

 - Prebuilt, customizable button component
-- Flexible variants, sizes, and border radii
+- Flexible variants, sizes, and border radius
 - Easy integration with Rails as an engine

 ---